panulogic/cisf/README.md

 	AExample ("yeah", 123); // works
 	fails (_=> AExample ("yeah", "BAD"));

-You would probably not write the fails-call like we did.
+You probably  wouldnot write the fails() -call like we did.
-We just added it to prove to ourselves that A() would catch the error of being called with 2nd argument which is not a Number.
+We added it to prove to ourselves that A() would catch the error of
+AExample() being called with
+wrong types of arguments.